ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-01-06-rules-based-rules.md

 operators, and syntax, we have enough tools to express rules for matching almost any kind of text.
 I won't be delving too much into it here since the [documentation](https://spacy.io/usage/rule-based-matching) is comprehensive enough for that.
-Instead, I want to share **tips and design patterns** for writing and organizing rules.
+Instead, I want to share a design pattern for writing and organizing rules.

-##  Tip #1: you can reference patterns from a configuration file
+## Config-first design pattern

 One way to store patterns for the [SpanRuler](https://spacy.io/api/spanruler) or [EntityRuler](https://spacy.io/api/entityruler) is through the `patterns.jsonl` file.
-But if you find a JSONL file too unwieldy, then it's also possible to store patterns in a Python object and reference them from a configuration file.
-This approach makes your rules readable as you can annotate them however you wish.
+But if you find a JSONL file too unwieldy, then it's also possible **to store patterns in a Python object** and **reference them from a configuration file.** This approach makes your rules readable as you can annotate them however you wish.

+> If you find a JSONL file too unwieldy, then it's also possible to store patterns
+> in a Python object and reference them from a configuration file.

+### Organizing patterns as Python objects

 Suppose we're extracting degree programs from some corpus.
 We start by creating a custom function that returns a set of rules as a list of dictionaries: